dciancu/unifi-protect-unvr-docker-arm64/README.md

 > break the container.
 > Also remember to disable auto update of the console and applications in the console settings.
 > Make sure you have read the below sections on [Issues running systemd inside docker](#issues-running-systemd-inside-docker) and [Issues with remote access](#issues-with-remote-access).
+> Protect requires at least 4 GB RAM in order to boot and run correctly.
 > It is recommended to only run Protect with no other services/images when running on limited hardware (like Raspberry Pi).

 > [!TIP]